osdroid/intra/README.md

 me a given time per day to access them! (yes, I'm looking at you news sites!).
 And even an "all access mode" just in case I plan to do buy something with the phone.

+Finally, make it really easy to block new sites from the "recent queries" list.

 ---

 # Intra